nowhoops/linux-course/H4_hello_there.md

 # Hello_there
+## X)
+From Theory to Practice with a Cloud (Lehto,2022)
+- Free versions for students
+- Cheap to run small website for non- students.
+- Registering domain and using it with ur site is easy.
+d) Protecting the Server with a Firewall
+- Installed UFW firewall on Debian.
+- Allowed SSH (port 22) and http (port 80) and enabled the firewall.
+e) Hosting a Website
+- Installed Apache server.
+- Created a new user, enabled userdir, and set up a personal homepage in public_html.
+- Website was successfully published and visible online.
+f) Updating Server Software
+- Ran apt-get update, upgrade, and dist-upgrade to update all packages.

 ## a) Renting a Virtual Server
 - I chose to use **UpCloud** because our teacher mentioned it's trustworthy, and I personally like the fact that it is a **Finland-based** hosting provider.